-Several times a day, always at the full hour, groups of people gather on the Marienplatz in Munich to witness one of the city’s most famous sights: the Glockenspiel.
-Every day at 11 a.m., 12 p.m., and in the summer additionally at 5 p.m., the music will start playing and a total of 32 figures will show historic scenes on several levels
+Several times a day, always at the full hour, groups of people gather on the Marienplatz in Munich to witness one of the city’s most famous sights: the Glockenspiel at the new City Hall.

 By Guest Author Synthia Demetriou, Your Local Friends Tours Munich